railsjazz/rails_live_reload/README.md

 - views (EBR/HAML/SLIM) (reloading page only if you editing views which were rendered)
 - partials
 - CSS/JS
+- helpers (if you configured)
-- helpers, locales (if you configure)
+- YAML locales (if you configured)
 - on a "crash" page, so once you made a fix page it will be reloaded

 Page is reloaded with `window.location.reload()` so it's the most robust way to reload the page because of CSS/JS/etc.

+Gem reloads page only when the rendered views are changed.

 ## Usage